KaiFig/Unit_4/Project/read_me.md

 **Design statement:**
-I will to design and make a web based social media site for a client who is a high school student that is interested in cooking.
+I will design and make a web based social media site for a client who is a high school student that is interested in cooking.
 The SNS will be about sharing and viewing other peoples recipes and is constructed using the software CSS, HTML and Python.
 It will take 4 weeks to make and will be evaluated according to the criteria A, B, C, D, and E.

 ## Success criteria